hsntareq/aiposts/README.md

-# Servicer Boilerplate for CoderGens
+# AiPosts Boilerplate for CoderGens